2. Rs 150 off on Video Vet Consultation, use code VET150

 Puppy Vaccination Schedule 2021: All You Need to Know About Puppy Vaccinations

-When to begin with Puppy Vaccinations?
+When to begin with the dog vaccination schedule?

 Anywhere, when the puppy or puppies are between the age of 6 to 8 weeks, they must receive their first vaccination.
-You must maintain a card or a booklet of all the puppy vaccinations given to your dog as it helps the vet decide what your puppy needs next.
+You must maintain a card or a vaccination chart of all the puppy vaccinations given to your dog as it helps the vet decide what your puppy needs next.
 Vaccination is administered every 2-3 weeks till the desired protection is achieved.
 The range of vaccinations for a puppy that needs to be administered depends on the age of your puppy.
 For example, the vaccination for Parvo or Distemper is given 3-4 times which is done when the pup is between 16-20 weeks of age.

 Which Vaccinations are Required?

 Getting your puppy vaccinated can be a tedious task as it includes numerous trips to the vet and requires money as well.
 A wise idea would be to maintain a puppy vaccination chart.
 However, these vaccinations are very helpful in protecting your dog from a range of diseases, some of which are also very deadly.
 Therefore, in the long run, this long and expensive task is completely worth the time and effort as it ensures that your puppy lives a long and healthy life.
 To make the task easy and less confusing for you, mentioned below is a list of injections that must be given to your puppy: